Virginia Tacci: Tacci's ride

-Tacci was selected by Sienna's Drago ward/neighborhood.It was therefore the Contrada dell'Aquila that organized the festival [in 1581], which also presented those of the Liofante (the current Tower), the Wave, the Montone, the Giraffa, the Goose, the Lupa and the Drago.
+Tacci was selected by Siena's Drago ward.It was therefore the Contrada dell'Aquila that organized the festival [in 1581], which also presented those of the Liofante (the current Tower), the Wave, the Montone, the Giraffa, the Goose, the Lupa and the Drago.
 They all brought their horse with a little boy as a rider.
 But the Dragon, instead of a young man, placed a peasant girl on his steed.The Count of Montauto wrote about the race at the time:Among the most ridiculous and marvelous things one sees, is that a villanella of about 14 has a barbarian to run: and she is on it with such confidence and gracefulness that it is something not to be believed.
 With her an infinite number of people, she is so well suited to that act of riding; so much so that it seems that other women envy her and that some plan to learn that art, seeing that riding well is a good way to acquire the grace of the men.
-This young girl began to practice in the course: and the other day, because the foul-mouthed horse jumped across certain beams, not without manifest danger of breaking her neck, she did not get lost, nor did she sign to fall, but with much art and dexterity she corrected and retained it.On the day of the race, Tucci fell from her steed before finishing.
-Still, it was noted, "It is known that the Governor of the Contrada gave Virginia a beautiful horse."
+This young girl began to practice in the course: and the other day, because the foul-mouthed horse jumped across certain beams, not without manifest danger of breaking her neck, she did not get lost, nor did she sign to fall, but with much art and dexterity she corrected and retained it.On the day of the race, Tacci fell from her steed before finishing.
+Still, it was noted, "It is known that the Governor of the Contrada gave Tacci a beautiful horse."

 Legacy

-The next woman to ride in the Palio did so almost four hundred years later, in 1957, when Rosanna Bonelli rode using the nickname Diavola in the Contrada dell'Aquila.
+The next woman to ride in the Palio did so almost four hundred years later, in 1957, when Rosanna Bonelli rode using the nickname Diavola for the Contrada dell'Aquila.
 She did not finish the race because she was thrown off her horse during the race.